Netcracker/qubership-hue/docs/public/installation.md

    * Client authentication should be On.
    * Authentication flow: Standard flow, Direct access grants.
    ![Client](./images/keycloak_client.png)
-2. Open the client created at step 1 and go to `Client scopes` tab.
+2. Open the client created at step 1 and navigate to the `Client scopes` tab.
    ![Mapper](./images/keycloak_client_scopes.png)
-   Go to `<client_name>-dedicated` assigned client scope and app a mapper with a user attribute that will bw used as username in Hue.
+   Go to `<client_name>-dedicated` assigned client scope and app a mapper with a user attribute that will be used as username in Hue.
    For example:
    * Add a mapper by configuration.
-   * Choose `User Property` mapper type.
+   * Select the `User Property` mapper type.
    * Set `email` to `Property`.
-Email will bw used as a username in Hue.
+Email will be used as a username in Hue.
    * `Add to ID token`, `Add to access token`, `Add to userinfo` should be `On`.
    ![Mapper](./images/keycloak_mapper.png)
 3. To make users admins after login:
     * Open the client created at step 1 and go to `Client scopes` tab.
     * On `Client scopes` tab go to `<client_name>-dedicated`.
     * Add a mapper by configuration.
-    * Choose `Group Membership` mapper type.
+    * Select the `Group Membership` mapper type.
     * Set `group_membership` to `Token Claim Name`.
     * `Add to ID token`, `Add to access token`, `Add to userinfo` should be `On`.
-    * Add the user to admin group, for example `hue_superusers`, and set the name of that group as `superuser_group=hue_superusers` in Hue configuration(described below).
+    * Add the user to admin group, for example, `hue_superusers`, and set the name of that group as `superuser_group=hue_superusers` in the Hue configuration (described below).
     ![Mapper](./images/keycloak_group_mapper.png)

 *Hue Configuration*